 Language Technology; Linguistic Databases; Digital Archives (Natural Language Processing; Computational Linguistics; Language Documentation)

-Steven Bird is Associate Professor in Computing and Information Systems at the University of Melbourne, and Senior Research Scientist at the International Computer Science Institute at the University of California Berkeley.
+Steven Bird has moved to Charles Darwin University.
+He was formerly Associate Professor in Computing and Information Systems at the University of Melbourne.
 His research concerns linguistic data management through the full life cycle from collection and annotation to preservation and access.
 With colleagues and students, he has been developing scalable methods for working with under-resourced languages in indigenous communities, most recently with the Bininj people in West Arnhem.
 His career began with a BSc and MSc in computer science at Melbourne University, followed by a PhD in computational linguistics from Edinburgh University, completed in 1990.
 Since then he has worked at the Universities of Edinburgh, Pennsylvania, and Melbourne, and conducted fieldwork in Australia, Cameroon, Papua New Guinea, and Brazil.